The fall equinox is here. What does that mean?

 NEW YORK (AP) — Fall is in the air — officially.

-The equinox arrives on Saturday, marking the start of the fall season for the Northern Hemisphere.
+The equinox arrived on Saturday, marking the start of the fall season for the Northern Hemisphere.

 But what does that actually mean?
 Here’s what to know about how we split up the year using the Earth’s orbit.